samsungs8plususer/nfc-game/README.md

 Have a Feature Request?
 I am constantly looking for ways to improve the game!
 If you have a cool idea for a new game mode or a feature you think would make the experience better, please open an Issue in this repository.
 Note: Please do not attempt to modify or fork the source code to add these features yourself.
-All development and code modifications are handled exclusively by the author.
+All development and code modifications are handled exclusively by me.
 If you have an idea, let me know, and I’ll consider adding it to the official version!